-More imortantly to us though, this place served as the inspiration for Ramone’s in Cars.
+More importantly to us though, this place served as the inspiration for Ramone’s in Cars.

 And we took more fun pics…

-Then we drove another hour to Groom, TX.
-Groom boasts not one but two iconic route 66 atteactions.
+Afterwards, we drove another hour to Groom, TX.
+Groom boasts not one but two iconic route 66 attractions.
 The first is this leaning water tower.

 And the second is the largest cross in the western hemisphere.

 Now, Nickie and I actually visited this on our honeymoon trip fourteen years ago but back then it was really just the cross.
 Now they have all kinds of stuff built around it…